mmbazm/secure_license_server/enclave/README.md

       EnclaveOperations-->client: enclave_status
     end
 ```
-`Note: Running the container image for the first time will initialize the database.`

 # Exprimentation
 This section describe how to run the micro service on a local machine using Docker, and then test the exposed endpoit.